wanghaisheng/responsive-landing-page-starter/content/blog/en/send-and-receive-sms-messages-with-firebase-functions-one-dev-minute.md

 outdated: false
 replacement_url: ""
 ---
 Welcome to [One Dev Minute](https://www.youtube.com/playlist?list=PLWYngsniPr_mwb65DDl3Kr6xeh6l7_pVY)!
 This series is hosted on the [Vonage Dev YouTube channel](https://www.youtube.com/vonagedev).
-The goal of this video series is to share knowledge in a bite-sized manner
+The goal of this video series is to share knowledge in a bite-sized manner.

 This quick walk-through will show you how to create an SMS message log and a response to the sender using Firebase Cloud Functions and the Real Time Database alongside the Vonage SMS API.